1. Keep your resume to ONE page.

 2. Do not include experiences or awards gained before Junior College/late secondary school, unless they were very substantial or meaningful.

 3. Include your expected graduation date and intended major.
-If you are undecided, list the major you are currently most keen on.
+If you are still undecided, list the major you are currently most keen on.

 5. Show, don’t tell!
 Use specific examples with numbers if possible.